Vegan Stuffed Butternut Squash (Thanksgiving For Two)

 - Salt: Salt makes everything taste better because it enhances flavor.
 Kosher salt is preferred, but you can use table salt in a pinch.

 - White Rice: Rice is a great way to bulk up your stuffed butternut squash recipe.
 You can use almost any type of grain – brown rice, quinoa, barley, even couscous (technically pasta but).
-Because the ratio of grain to liquid varies, follow the ratio on the back of your packaging.
+Because the ratio of grain to liquid varies, follow the ratio and time on the back of your packaging.
 Brown rice takes much longer than white.

 - Vegetable Broth: Another ingredient making your squash vegan-friendly.
 Broth is needed to cook your rice.